Colombia's Ecopetrol says illegal siphoning of oil pipelines rises in 2020

 Crude makes up 2,439 of the average stolen barrels daily, the company said, most of which comes from the 480-mile (773-km) Cano Limon-Covenas pipeline, where 27 illegal valves - mostly in two municipalities in Colombia's Norte Santander province - have been found.

-The 190-mile (306-kilometer) Trans-Andino pipeline has also been heavily tapped, with 706 illegal valves found mostly in the provinces of Tumaco and Narino through August, Ecopetrol said.
+The 190-mile (306-km) Trans-Andino pipeline has also been heavily tapped, with 706 illegal valves found mostly in the provinces of Tumaco and Narino through August, Ecopetrol said.

 Ecopetrol is working with the armed forces, police, and regional authorities to fight hydrocarbon theft, it said.